marcospont/agnostic-draggable/README.md

 However, finding a good replacement for what jQuery UI used to offer in terms of drag/drop capabilities is not easy.
 If you are looking for a solution that is tied to your framework/library of choice, there are plenty of options for you.
 But if you are looking for a VanillaJS based and agnostic implementation of drag & drop, you can find yourself browsing for a couple of hours finding just a few consistent options.

-[Shopify/Draggable](https://github.com/Shopify/draggable) is a nice alternative, although it has some crucial behavior changes compared with what jQuery UI used to offer.
+[Shopify/Draggable](https://github.com/Shopify/draggable) is a nice alternative, although it has some crucial behaviour changes compared with what jQuery UI used to offer.
 [SortableJS](https://github.com/SortableJS/sortablejs) offers something similar to what the jQuery UI`s Sortable widget offers.
 By looking at the examples, it seems to be even possible to mimic the behavior of the "connectToSortable" option of jQuery UI's Draggable widget, that allows an item to be dragged onto a list that has sort capabilities.
 Native Drag & Drop implementation from the browser?
 Forget it until it can support dragging an element using a cloned helper node.
 Furthermore, the API offered by the native implementation really sucks.

 The solution?
-Translate the implementation of the Draggable, Droppable and Sortable widgets from jQuery UI into an agnostic, VanillaJS and ES6 based library.
-Most of the options and features found in the original widget implementations by jQuery UI's team are here.
-The ones that were not ported were just not part of the subset of features that I thought to be the most important ones.
-This doesn't mean that contributors cannot help finishing the taks of bringing them in.
+Translate the implementation of the Draggable, Droppable and Sortable widgets from jQuery UI into an agnostic, VanillaJS and ES6+ based library.
+Most of the options and features found in the original implementation by jQuery UI's team are here.
+The ones that were not translated/rewritten were just not part of the subset of features considered to be the most important ones.
+This doesn't mean that contributors cannot help finishing the task of bringing them in.

 ## Install